Sakura Watch

 • Please do not carve, deface, or nail anything into garden fixtures.
 Acts of vandalism or unsafe behavior should be reported to Public Safety at 217-333-1216

 • Bike racks are available at both North and South parking lots.
 For accessibility, please do not leave bikes in the gardens or block the paths.
-Bikes and strollers should not be brought through the tea garden.
+Bikes and strollers should not be brought on stone paths or into the gazebo.

 We ask that visitors be respectful to our requests to keep you safe and keep the Japan House gardens beautiful!
 We welcome photography and filming but ask that people be mindful of their actions and surroundings so that everyone can enjoy the gardens.
 The building is not open to the public as it is a university teaching facility and there are no public restrooms in the Arboretum.
 Please be considerate when making plans to visit.
 Thank you!